Effect of the degree of an initial mutant in Moran processes in structured populations: Results

+To get $t_3^f$ we use a well-known technique described in \cite{traulsen3,mehdi}.
+The time to fixation starting from $i$ mutant is given by the following formula,

+where $F_{ij}$, given in (\ref{17}) in the Appendix (A), is the expected number of times, the process which started from $i$ mutants, passes through the state with $j$ mutants before reaching one of the absorbing states and $\rho^f_j$ is the fixation probability starting from $j$ mutants.
+Values of $F_{ij}$ depend on graphs (see the Appendix (A) for more details).

-Fig.\ref{ft} shows that there is no difference in fixation times for various degrees of an initial mutant.
-The distribution of fixation times is shown in Fig.\ref{ft3}.
+Fig. \ref{ft} shows that there is no difference in fixation times for various degrees of an initial mutant.
+The distribution of fixation times is shown in Fig. \ref{ft3}.
 We can see that the fixation times are distributed symmetrically around the average fixation time in both graphs.
-One notable point is that the average fixation time in the BA graph is higher than in EA.
+One notable point is that the average fixation time in the BA graph is higher than in the ER one.